AMBOSS Step 2 CK Self-Assessment 2022: Results & Analysis

 The ultimate goal of the AMBOSS Step 2 CK Self-Assessment is to identify your strengths and weaknesses so you can shape the remainder of your Step 2 prep.
 The score report contains personalized study recommendations that help students identify where they need to focus their attention most.

 When reviewing these topics, you can avail of the powerful AMBOSS study tools such as the high-yield library, extensive Qbank, and our popular Study Mode features.
-With these tools, students can deep dive into the areas they struggled with the most.
+With these tools, you can deep dive into any areas you struggled with.
 This will close any knowledge gaps and help you get the Step 2 score you’re aiming for.